Extra-Provincial Incorporation in Alberta

 Please complete Notice of Extra-Provincial Incorporation Adoption/Change/Cancellation of Assumed Name form.

 After registering extra-provincially in Alberta, you will need to appoint an attorney for service.
 This is a person who represents your corporation in Alberta.
 Contrary to what the name implies, this person does not have to be an attorney.
-Registries Plus provides this service for a reasonable fee.
+East Calgary Registry provides this service for a reasonable fee.
 You will need to complete the Notice of Attorney for Service form.

 Finally, you will be required to submit copies of your charter documents from the home jurisdiction.
 These are copies of documents that were given to you when this corporation was formed.
 These documents must be certified to be true copies by a company official, a notary public under seal, or a government official.
 If your corporation was formed outside of Canada and the charter is not written in English, you will need an English translation of the documents, certified by a company official or notary public.
 We can provide referrals for this service as well if needed.